IoriBranford/beeshooter/genesis/doc/POSTMORTEM.md

 Finally there is one IMAGE resource for the title picture.
 IMAGE is meant for a full-screen graphic using all four palettes.
 The image must be convertible to a tile map where all colors in each 8x8 tile are from a single palette.
 I explored options for converting hooksnfangs' cover illustration to fit in those constraints, but realized the editing work to accomplish it was prohibitive (never mind making it look good in the Genesis color space).
 Instead I traced a portion of the hero Jenny in 16 colors as best I could.

+All graphics resources support compression, letting you save ROM space at the expense of some CPU time for decompression.
+I've learned you should wait to use this until you know you need it and you know how to mitigate the cost.
+At first I tried AUTO compression on my resources, but this had performance consequences when combined with the default sprite animation system detailed in [Engine](#engine).

 # Level

 The level contains background tile layers, enemies and other objects that will appear, and triggers that make object spawns and other game events happen when the camera reaches them.
 There are two copies in the project: one in Tiled's native TMX format for editing, and one in Lua code for the game to load.